I'm in my 50s and I cycle every day - these are the benefits I've found after almost 5 years on the road

 6. Cycling is the path of least resistance

 One of the other reasons why I love riding my bike is that it's immediate exercise.
 I don't have to get in my car and drive to the gym, I can jump on my bike from my front door.
-This not only saves me time, meaning I'm more likely to get my ride in even on a busy day, but it creates less resistance in me because I know it'll only take me about five minutes to prep and get out the door.
-When it comes to workout motivation, this is pretty key.
+This saves me time, meaning I'm more likely to get my ride in even on a busy day, but it creates less resistance because I know it'll only take me about five minutes to prep and get out the door.
+When it comes to motivation to exercise, this is pretty key.

 My simple routine includes: Foam rolling my back to make sure it's limber and ready to ride, drinking water with added electrolytes so I don't have to carry anything, and applying sunscreen, putting my helmet and sunglasses on, and starting to record on Strava.